aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 - `ARMONIK_FILE_STORAGE_FILE`: is the type of the filesystem which can be one of `HostPath` or `NFS`
 - `ARMONIK_FILE_SERVER_IP`: is the IP of the network filesystem if `ARMONIK_SHARED_HOST_PATH=NFS`
 - `KEDA_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for [KEDA](https://keda.sh/)
+- `METRICS_SERVER_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for metrics server

 # Deploy